A professional publishing network with shared upside

 Member work creates value at every touch

 A reader might discover the network through an article, come back through a product, read the comments, and notice what members improved before they join.
 In this network, those touches matter, and each one can earn.
+A member can also bring someone in directly with a personal invite link, which earns a separate lifetime commission.

 See the full splitThe split

 Every conversion is distributed the same way.
 Content owners do not decide what counts.
 If a contribution is accepted or a comment is published, the model pays it automatically.
+The donut shows the content split.
+A separate manual invite lane is described below it.

 The owner of the first eligible article, product, or prompt the member touched inside the attribution window.